truthwave/-HR-Org-Data-Automation-Assistant/README.md

 * **Custom Prompt Engineering**

-  * Designed with domain-specific knowledge of HR operations
+  * Developed with domain knowledge of HR and organizational structures
-  * Handles complex rules like role constraints and department structures
+  * Capable of handling complex rules and organizational hierarchies

 * **MUMPS Support**

-  * Supports MUMPS, a niche language used in legacy systems, especially in healthcare and finance
+  * Provides code for MUMPS, a niche but critical language in healthcare and financial legacy systems
-  * Outputs code tailored for specialized environments

 * **Security Awareness**

-  * Reminds users not to input real personal data
+  * Reminds users not to input personal or sensitive data
   * Emphasizes data protection and privacy

-* **Versatility for Various User Levels**
+* **Support for All User Levels**

-  * Supports both non-technical staff and developers
+  * Flexible outputs for both technical and non-technical users
-  * Can output data in tables, lists, or code as needed
+  * Supports tables, lists, and code generation

 ---